Who We Are

 Graham has worked within the retail environment, particularly in themed venues, for over 22 years and is well known for his realistic advice and ‘hand’s on’ assistance.
 His clients have varied from York Minster to the National Museum of Science & Industry, which includes The Science Museum in London, The National Railway Museum, York and the National Media Museum, Bradford.
 Where required Graham is able to work closely with the client’s existing retail teams so that they retain ‘ownership’ of projects as they develop.

 A highly motivated Visitor Experience Operations Manager with a demonstrable track record of outstanding customer service and business improvement at a strategic and operational level, Sue is passionate about service and sales excellence and demonstrates strong organisational skills.
 Qualified Prince 2 Practitioner and IOSH Managing Safely, Sue thrives in a challenging and demanding environment.

 Before becoming freelance, Sue was the Visitor Experience Operations Manager at the Science Museum.
 With overall responsibility for the visitor experience team consisting of in excess of 90 people providing a visitor service in excess of £2.79 million.
-Her achievements included ensuring successful delivery of world class service to the visitors, while delivering income targets of £300,000; managing the cleaning contract worth in excess of £1million to ensure cleaning was delivered to a high standard; helping the Museum attain ‘World Class Service’ accreditation, ‘Enjoy England’ Quality Assured Large Visitor attraction status in 2010.
+Her achievements included ensuring successful delivery of world class service to the visitors, while delivering income targets of £300,000; managing the cleaning contract worth in excess of £1million; helping the Museum attain ‘World Class Service’ accreditation, ‘Enjoy England’ Quality Assured Large Visitor attraction status in 2010.
 In addition to this, under Sue’s leadership the Science Museum won ‘Best Customer Service Visitor Attraction of the Year’ Award and the Visit London Silver Award for ‘Top Visitor Attraction of the Year’.